RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 ### 5. Beating the odds #4:
 This strategy takes allocated a betting budget accross multiple matches and the amount of money on each bet is proportional to the amount at which a team is undervalued (the extent at which our model's probabilities of a team winning is greater than the betting market's probability of that team winning).
-- This was the winning strategy and the one used in this betting recommender algorithm.
+- This was the most profitable strategy and the one used in this betting recommender algorithm.

 ## The User Experience (The data Product):
 - This algorithm scraps matches for a given day, then provides a day's betting portfolio of what teams to bet on and how much money to put on each team based on a user's entered budget.